evan113/evan113/README.md

 Skills: R / Rstudio / Python / SPSS / AMOS

 - 🔭 I’m currently working on my thesis titled "Investigating the cross-cultural differences of categorical thinking on system justification: Implications for Socioeconomic status, political identity, and life satisfaction"
-- 👯 I’m looking to collaborate on projects relating to intergroup relations, categorical thinking and conflict
+- 👯 I’m looking to collaborate on projects relating to intergroup relations, system justification, collective action, conspiratorial beliefs, and conflict
 - 📫 How to reach me:  E.valdes@massey.ac.nz or Valdespsychology@gmail.com
 - ⚡ Fun fact: I love to play :tennis: and hike :mountain: